EllyLoel/ellyloel.com/src/input/content/pages/now.md

 ## August, 2022

-I'm officially an AWS certified cloud practitioner, what ever that means :joy:
+I'm officially an AWS certified cloud practitioner, what ever that means {% emoji "😂", "Crying with laughter" %}

-Looks like it's that time again, the clock has struck, and now I am 21 :exploding_head:
+Looks like it's that time again, the clock has struck, and now I am 21 {% emoji "🤯", "Mind blown" %}

 The fourth version of my website is complete!
 No more Gatsby or Next, 11ty all the way!!